AlexeyNilov/dnd_engine/doc/roadmap.md

 # Roadmap and plans

-* Refactor data layer, use DataMiniAPI
-* Creature get rid of the spell book
 * Tree: increase max_hp based on what?
 * Tree: create small tree
 * Death and new resources